Your Rights & Responsibilities

 CUSTOMER ASSISTANCE REFERRAL PROGRAM

-If you do not get a satisfactory response when you call Central Hudson, please ask to speak with a Supervisor or the Operating Supervisor, Community Relations & Consumer Outreach, Paula Coppin, who can be reached at (845) 486-5636.
+If you do not get a satisfactory response when you call Central Hudson, please ask to speak with a Supervisor or the Operating Supervisor of Community Relations & Consumer Outreach.
 If you are still not satisfied, further assistance is available through our Customer Assistance Referral Program.
 We encourage you to contact the Manager of Customer Account Services.
 All can be reached at 845-452-2700.

 If still not satisfied, you may write to the Department of Public Service at 90 Church St., 4th Floor, New York, NY 10007-2919, www.dps.ny.gov/complaints or call their “Helpline” at (800) 342-3377.
 No action will be taken while your inquiry is being investigated; however, any amount not in dispute must be paid when due.
 If you are not satisfied with your alternate supplier and wish to contact the DPS, you may do so by calling (888) 697-7728.

 Central Hudson provides special protections for elderly, blind and disabled persons; persons on life support equipment or with medical emergencies; and customers receiving Supplemental Security Income benefits, or additional state payments.
 We will work with customers to make a satisfactory payment agreement and notify local social services if appropriate.
 We will not disconnect service during a health or safety emergency.
 We also protect persons in two-family dwellings where service is not metered separately.
 Customers who qualify for special services should call us or submit the reply form (download the PDF to print).